nominetresearch/microbit-networking-book-python/retransmissions/retransmissions.md

 **Instructions:** Change your sender code from Task 2 to send each number in your sequence more than once.
 To try out your code, set *error* to 75.
-For example, by setting number of retransmissions to 1, you will send the following sequence:
+For example, by setting the number of retransmissions to 1, you will send the following sequence:

     S 1 1 2 2 3 3 4 4 5 5 6 6 7 7 8 8 9 9 10 10 E